 No introductory rate on purchases or balance transfers.
 From the very beginning, there is a 16.24% - 23.24% variable APR.
 That's all the more sad because this card actually lets you earn points on balance transfers.

 The JetBlue Card is the basic credit card from JetBlue, another major budget airline in the US.
 This is one of the few airline credit cards that have $0 annual fee.
 It also has (with 16.24% - 23.24% variable APR after that, while Southwest Airlines Rapid Rewards® Premier Credit Card does not offer an introductory APR period.
-The limited-time offer lets you earn 10,000 bonus points after spending $1,000 on purchases in your first 90 days.
+The welcome offer lets you earn 5,000 bonus points after spending $1,000 on purchases in your first 90 days.
 That may not be as high as the welcome bonus you get with Southwest Airlines Rapid Rewards® Premier Credit Card, but not bad considering this card has $0 annual fee.
 You earn 3 points per dollar on JetBlue purchases and 2 points per dollar at restaurants and grocery stores.
 Plus you earn 1 point per $1 for other purchases charged to this card.
 Compare that to 2 points/$1 for Southwest Airlines® purchases and purchases from participating hotel and car rental partners, and 1 point per $1 on all other purchases which you earn with Southwest Airlines Rapid Rewards® Premier Credit Card.
 You get 50% savings on eligible inflight purchases on JetBlue, including food, movies and cocktails.
 In our opinion this card has faster earning potential than Southwest Airlines Rapid Rewards® Premier Credit Card, but lacks some of the useful perks (travel insurance for example) which the Southwest card gives you.

 Discover it® Miles takes a different approach to earning rewards travel.
 Instead of earning frequent flyer miles for a specific airline, this card lets you earn flexible miles which you can redeem towards many different travel purchases.
 The welcome offer of Discover matching all the Miles you've earned at the end of your first year (for example, 20,000 Miles earned is matched to become 40,000 Miles automatically, has a lot of earning potential.
 Just note that this offer is only for new cardmembers.
 You earn unlimited 1.5x Miles on all purchases you charge to this card.
 Miles can then be redeemed towards travel purchases made with this card, at the rate of 100 Miles = $1 value.
 Discover pays you back for up to $30 a year of in-flight Wi-Fi fees as an automatic statement credit.
 You enjoy a 0% intro APR on purchases for 12 months with 11.24% - 23.24% variable purchase APR after.
 This card has no foreign transaction fee and no annual fee.
 You don't get all of the benefits which Southwest Airlines Rapid Rewards® Premier Credit Card gives you, but if you want to be able to redeem rewards for flights on more than 1 airline (or for hotels, vacation packages, etc.), this card will give you more wiggle room.